flaviostutz/monolint/rules.md

 }
 ```

-  - Attributes 'provider.runtime' and 'provider.stackName' of serverless.yml and script 'test' of package.json must be equal among modules (it won't check the whole file).
+  - Attributes 'provider.runtime' and 'provider.stackName' of serverless.yml and script 'test' of package.json must be equal among modules if exists (it won't check the whole file).
 Jmespath (jmespath.org) notation was used to select the attributes

 ```json
 {